Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Introduction

 Of particular interest in this article are \emph{biBoolean independence}, \emph{type I bimonotone independence}, and \emph{bifree independence}.
 In those three cases, combinatorics of the moment-cumulant relations is guided by partitions that are noncrossing \emph{after} action of a specific permutation related to the two-faced structure.

-In this work, we propose to study the compositional structure of noncrossing bipartitions, in order to exhibit a \emph{preLie algebra} \emph{connecting} bifree, biBoolean and bimonotone independence.
+In this work, we propose to study the compositional structure of noncrossing bipartitions, in order to exhibit a \emph{preLie algebra} connecting bifree, biBoolean and type~I bimonotone independences.
 This connection is similar to the single-faced case.
-We build a Hopf monoid which is supported by words on random variables and \emph{placeholders} of two types (left, right).
-(Recall that in the single-faced setting, the coDendriform Hopf algebra is supported by words on words on random variables, which can be interpreted as incomplete words on random variables with placeholders, in our terminology, of only \emph{one} type.)
-The coproduct of this monoid splits into two coDendriform parts yielding the structure of a dendriform algebra formed by linear functionals.
-We reveal a similar picture as for the single-faced setting: biBoolean moment-cumulant relations correspond to right half-dendriform exponentiation, bifree moment-cumulant relations correspond to left half-dendriform exponentiation and type I bimonotone to full dendriform exponentiation.
+We build a~monoid and a~comonoid (but with respect to two different tensor products) supported by words on random variables and \emph{placeholders} of two types (left, right).
+Recall that in the single-faced setting the unshuffle Hopf algebra is supported by words on words on random variables, which can be interpreted as incomplete words on random variables with placeholders, in our terminology, of only \emph{one} type.
+The \emph{$($full$)$ unshuffle} coproduct of this monoid splits into two \emph{half-unshuffle} parts yielding the structure of a shuffle algebra on the dual space.
+We reveal a similar picture as for the single-faced setting: biBoolean moment-cumulant relations correspond to right half-shuffle exponentiation, bifree moment-cumulant relations correspond to left half-shuffle exponentiation, and type I bimonotone to full shuffle exponentiation.

-One shortcoming of the established coDendriform algebra approach in the single-faced case is the failure to encompass also classical moment-cumulant relations.
-To those corresponds another (commutative coDendriform) Hopf algebra whose relation to the previous one is unclear.
-We hope that the techniques we develop in this article to treat bifreeness in a coDendriform setting will also help to shed some light on the relationship between the different coDendriform algebras in the single-faced case in the future.
+One shortcoming of the established (un)shuffle algebra approach in the single-faced case is the failure to encompass classical moment-cumulant relations.
+To those corresponds another (commutative unshuffle) Hopf algebra whose relation to the previous one is unclear.
+We hope that the techniques we develop in this article will also help to shed some light in the future on the relationship between the two aforementioned unshuffle algebras.